roverdiani/ROAMSimple/readme.md

 2. Open and build the project using CLion, or use CMake directly to build it.

-3. Copy the SDL2.dll to the directory where the executable is located.
+3. On Windows, copy the SDL2.dll to the directory where the executable is located.
+Not needed on Linux.

 4. Copy the heightmap file to the directory where the executable is located.
 The original sample heightmap is available on the demo folder of the repository.
 It should be capable to open *Tread Marks* maps aswell, just like the original version, but that was not tested.